stephenwilliams22/LinuxTips/README.md

 #remove spaces from a file but keep tabs (nice if you coppied sample info off LENA)
 sed 's/ \+//g' file

+# use awk to "grep" for something and print the second field

+generate data | awk '/something/ {print $2}'

 ```